 Dean: "Yeah, the reason is that he's a selfish d*ck with a piss-poor attitude, and I'm not f****ng playing with him."

-Dean and Hunter's intense rivalry at the end of Off Campus Season 1 is expected to carry over into future seasons, but this dynamic is completely different from the books (similar to Beau Maxwell's expanded role in Off Campus Season 1).
+Dean and Hunter's intense rivalry at the end of Off Campus Season 1 is expected to carry over into future seasons.
+Yet, this dynamic is unique from the books (similar to Beau Maxwell's expanded role in Off Campus Season 1).

-Prime Video's Off Campus adaptation added the conflict between Hunter and Dean in Season 1 to add more drama for later seasons and give both of them room to grow.
-What's interesting about this addition was that this dynamic wasn't true to the books at all because Dean and Hunter had no rivalry or personal beef in Off Campus Book 3 (The Score).
+Prime Video's Off Campus adaptation introduced the conflict between Hunter and Dean in Season 1 to add drama for later seasons and to give both of them room to grow.
+This isn't true to the books because Dean and Hunter had no rivalry or personal beef in Off Campus Book 3 (The Score).

 In the third book, it was revealed that Hunter Davenport was a talented freshman hockey player who joined the Briar Hawks.
 Dean actually served as a mentor for Hunter, taking him under his wing both on and off the ice.
-They had a positive relationship and a friendly mentor-mentee dynamic.
+They had a friendly mentor-mentee relationship.

-The book also revealed that Hunter did have a thing for Dean's sister, Summer, but it didn't really affect their friendship at all.
+The book also revealed that Hunter had a thing for Dean's sister, Summer, but it didn't affect their friendship.
 At the end of the book, Dean even apologized to Hunter for missing their private sessions because he was grieving Beau's death.

 Speaking with TV Guide, Off Campus showrunner Louisa Levy explained that the creative team made this intentional pivot to "throw a wrench" into the relationship between Allie and Dean, which could lead to a potential mentor-mentee dynamic down the line: